nextgis/nextgis_frontend/markdown/webmap.webmaplayers.addfeaturelayer.md

 ## WebMapLayers.addFeatureLayer() method

-Shortcut for [WebMapLayers.addGeoJsonLayer()](./webmap.webmaplayers.addgeojsonlayer.md) to initialize adapter with generic types for working in typescript
+Shortcut for [WebMapLayers.addGeoJsonLayer()](./webmap.webmaplayers.addgeojsonlayer.md) to create GeoJson adapter with generic types for working in typescript

 <b>Signature:</b>